BeL2Labs/ArbitrationProtocol/docs/en/DAppRegistry.md

 ```

 Parameters:
-- dapp: Address of the DApp to deregister
+- `dapp`: Address of the DApp to deregister

+Deregistration sets the DApp status to Terminated.
+The registration fee is not refunded.

 ### 3. DApp Authorization
 Authorize a DApp to use the arbitration service: